nihaarn97/Nihaar-Portfolio/README.md

    Performed K-Means Clustering on a given dataset with 2 columns.
 Visualized the clusters to understand basic cluster properties.
 * **[Volcanic Eruption Clustering](https://github.com/nihaarn97/Eduvance_Notebooks/blob/main/Volcanic_Eruption_Cluster.ipynb) -**

-   Built a K-Means Clustering Model using features Eruption Duration and Time Between Eruptions on a dateset of volcanic eruption activity.
+   Built a K-Means Clustering Model from a dateset of volcanic eruption activity using features Eruption Duration and Time Between Eruptions.
 Predicted clusters for new data points.